With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 Joking aside, humor has many benefits when it comes to cyber-security marketing.
 It can allow brands to:

 - Showcase their human side

-Humour is a fantastic way to imbue a brand with personality.
+Humor is a fantastic way to imbue a brand with personality.
 And yes, this includes memes.
 But it’s also important to remember that it doesn’t fit all occasions.
-For the greatest impact, humour is best used selectively!
+For the greatest impact, humor is best used selectively!

 Cut the jargon

 The language of cyber-security is ever-evolving, and new industry jargon pops up with each passing week.
 However, from a PR and marketing perspective, the influx of technical language means that brands can struggle to communicate themselves to those who don’t operate within the cyber-security bubble.